 Carmen Campillo is originally from Guadix (Granada), Spain.
 She studied Translation and Spanish philology in the UGRA (University of Granada) and completed her Master’s degree in Lille 3, France.
-Carmen is now a Spanish lecturer.
+Carmen is now a Spanish senior teaching fellow.

 Chavi (Chi-Yun) Chen is Assistant professor in International Negotiation and Sales.
 Her teaching and training covers Communication, Negotiation and Intercultural and Diversity Management while her research focuses on Business-to-Business management.

 Grant Douglas has been involved in designing, organizing and implementing international/intercultural study programmes for 20 years.
 He is a member of the IAIR, vice-president of SIETAR-France and a qualified IDI administrator.

-Felipe is an Assistant Professor in Organizational Behavior.
+Felipe is an Associate Professor in Organizational Behavior.
 He obtained his PhD in Management from IESE Business School, Spain.
 His research interests include proactive work behavior, leadership, and cross-cultural management.

 Regina KIM is Affiliate Professor in International Negotiation.
 She obtained her PhD in Organizational Psychology at Columbia University.
 Her research interests include language diversity, conflict management, negotiation, cross-cultural studies.

 Damien is Student Services Coordinator.
 He welcomes students from all over the world and helps them deal with French administration.
 He is a lover of languages and speaks French, English and Spanish fluently.